How Low-Code Impacts Developer Careers

 To meet the demand, more developers are adding low-code platforms to their skillsets.
 IDC predicts that between 2021 and 2025, the global population of low-code developers will grow at 3x the rate of the general developer population.
 Developers like the speed and power of best-in-class low-code platforms, which allow them to rapidly build apps without sacrificing quality.
 Low-code tools simplify the design process, allow developers to easily connect to multiple data sources, and streamline collaboration around any given project.

-A recent survey compared two groups of developers—those who exclusively use high-code methods, and those who have adopted low-code as part of their toolkits—to understand how low-code impacts developers’ careers.
+recent survey compared two groups of developers—those who exclusively use high-code methods, and those who have adopted low-code as part of their toolkits—to understand how low-code impacts developers’ careers.
 Of the 403 US developers who responded to the survey, 31% exclusively used high-code (“High-Code Users”), while 69% use some combination of low-code and high-code (“Low-Code Users”).
 Keep reading to find out how low-code impacts developers’ careers, job satisfaction, earning potential, and more.

 Low-code developers have a higher base salary on average.